 Veterans of the United States military who receive disability benefits from the Department of Veterans Affairs are also eligible for coverage under Social Security Disability Insurance.
-If you fall into this category, you can call us today to learn more about our options with our firm.
+If you fall into this category, you can call us today to learn more about our options with our office.

 Disability Action Advocates does not handle VA disability claims at this time, but we are able assist you in filing for Social Security Disability benefits if you have a claim pending or are already receiving benefits through the VA.

 VA Benefits vs. SSD Benefits

 There are important differences between the benefits you can receive from the VA and the SSD program.
 If you are receiving VA benefits, you can file for SSD as well.
 Over the past 20 years, we have learned to get results, and we do not charge a fee until we have won your case.